Arch-Angel-Agency-LLC/starcom-app/dapp/docs/CHAT-CONSOLIDATION-REPORT.md

 3. **Architectural Improvements**
    - All UI components now use the adapter pattern through ChatContext
    - Consistent message and user interfaces

+4. **Build Fixes**
+   - Fixed TypeScript errors in EarthAllianceCommunicationPanel.tsx
+   - Updated message type handling to be compatible with ChatContext
+   - Fixed structural issues with component JSX
+   - Removed unused functions and variables

 ## Next Steps